 In 1958, a fire destroyed the old Cockatoo.
 Then, the razing of the entire building finally occurred in 2005.
 Imagine seeing the Cockatoo Inn destroyed twice.
 That’s exactly what former Hawthorne resident Jim Dally saw as a child, then later as an adult.
-In 2005 he states:
+According to John Baker’s Cougartown site, Jim stated in 2005:

 Recently, I parked on Acacia Avenue near the Cockatoo Inn that is being torn down.
 I remembered when I helped out with the valet parking service and stood where it’s no longer safe to stand.
 But, many, many years before this huge brick edifice was constructed, the original Lococo’s Inn was under scrutiny.
 Or so it seemed from all the talk about it that I heard as a kid.